foliovision/foliopress-wysiwyg/readme.txt

 == Changelog ==

+= 2.6.8.2 =

+* Bugfix for setting of featured image
+* Bugfix for editor CSS loader (it was throwing PHP warnings)

 = 2.6.8.1 =

 * Bugfix for editor size setting.
 New Wordpress goes not have a setting for number of editor rows anymore, so we have it in plugin settings now (Height of FCKEditor).